LSTM: A Search Space Odyssey: Results Discussion

-Each heatmap in the left part shows marginal performance for different values of the respective two hyperparamers.
+Some hyperparameters interact with each other resulting in different performance from what could be expected by looking at them individually.
+As shown in \autoref{fig:variances} all these interactions together explain between 5\% and 20\% of the variance in test set performance.
+Understanding these interactions might allow us to speed up the search for good combinations of hyperparameters.
+To that end we visualize the interaction between all pairs of hyperparameters in \autoref{fig:hyper}.
+Each heat map in the left part shows marginal performance for different values of the respective two hyperparameters.
 This is the average performance predicted by the decision forest when marginalizing over all other hyperparameters.
-So each one is the 2D version of the performance plots from Figure 4 in the paper.
+So each one is the 2D version of the performance plots from \autoref{fig:learning_rate} in the paper.

 The right side employs the idea of ANOVA to better illustrate the \emph{interaction} between the hyperparameters.
-So we removed the variance of performance that can be explained by varying a single hyperparameter and only plot what is left.
-For the case that two hyperparameters do not interact at all (are perfectly independent) that residual would be all zero (grey).
+This means that variance of performance that can be explained by varying a single hyperparameter has been removed.
+In case two hyperparameters do not interact at all (are perfectly independent), that residual would thus be all zero (grey).

-So look for example at the pair \emph{hidden size} and \emph{learning rate} on the left side for the TIMIT dataset.
-We can see that in general performance varies strongly along the x-axis (learning rate), first decreasing and then increasing again.
-This is what we would expect knowing the valley-shape of the learning rate from Figure 4 in the paper.
-Along the y-axis (hidden size) performance seems to decrease slightly from top to bottom.
-Again this is roughly what we would expect.
+For example, looking at the pair \emph{hidden size} and \emph{learning rate} on the left side for the TIMIT dataset, we can see that performance varies strongly along the $x$-axis (learning rate), first decreasing and then increasing again.
+This is what we would expect knowing the valley-shape of the learning rate from \autoref{fig:learning_rate}.
+Along the $y$-axis (hidden size) performance seems to decrease slightly from top to bottom.
+Again this is roughly what we would expect from the hidden size plot in \autoref{fig:hidden_size}.

-Now let's look at the same pair on the right side.
-This plot shows how the heatmap on the left differs from the case of the two hyperparameters being independent.
-So here a blue pixel means, that the marginal error for this combination of learning rate and hidden size is lower (better) than you would expect.
-You will notice the scale is much smaller for the right side (-3 to 3 as opposed to 32 to 60) and still many of the heatmaps are close to grey.
+On the right side of \autoref{fig:hyper} we can see for the same pair of hyperparameters how their interaction differs from the case of them being completely independent.
+This heat map exhibits less structure, and it may in fact be the case that we would need more samples to properly analyze the interplay between them.
+However, given our observations so far this might not be worth the effort.
+In any case, it is clear from the plot on the left that varying the hidden size does not change the region of optimal learning rate.